 Obstructive sleep apnea occurs when large throat tissues or the tongue narrow and collapse the airway.
 During this blockage, a patient may stop breathing for ten seconds or even longer!
 In response, the brain jolts the patient awake to reopen the airway and gasp in a breath.
 This can happen several times an hour all night long.
 Patients fall asleep again immediately after an episode and may not recall the frequent wake-ups the following morning.

-This lack of continuous sleep will almost certainly disrupt a sufferer’s productivity, but daytime exhaustion is not the only consequence of sleep apnea.
-Other possible correlated conditions are:
+When you have a lack of continuous sleep caused by sleep apnea it will almost certainly disrupt your productivity, but daytime exhaustion is not the only consequence of sleep apnea.
+Other conditions correlated with sleep apnea include:

 - Poor blood oxygen levels

 - Heart disease

 Sleep apnea is a serious concern, but we at Sleep Apnea and TMJ Solutions have the expertise and technology to get you breathing clear and sleeping soundly again.